nabeelvalley/docs/src/content/docs-md/haskell/intro.md

 ones = 1 : ones
 ```

-And because haskell supports infinite lists, we don't have to have an escape condition.
+And because Haskell supports infinite lists, we don't have to have an escape condition.
 This is useful and can be composed with other things, for example:

 ```hs
 ghci> take 5 ones